rsyncOSX/rsyncuidocs/content/en/docs/settings/_index.md

 categories = ["usersettings"]
 +++

 There are several settings that can be adjusted.
-These settings are saved to a permanent storage location.
+After changing a setting, you have to save the changes to keep it next time you use RsyncUI.
 Users can access their settings by default using the shortcut `⌘,`.

 - **Rsync and Path:** - Settings for rsync and path
 - **Monitor and Log:** - Settings for monitoring and logging